-How much do I get paid for fostering?
+How much do you get paid for fostering?

-Foster care payments are actually split into two parts – the fostering maintenance allowance (what it costs to look after a child or young person) and your fostering fee (our recognition of the wonderful work you do).
+Foster care payments are split into two parts – the fostering maintenance allowance (which covers the cost of looking after a child) and your fostering fee (our recognition of you wonderful work).

-The maintenance element of your fostering pay cover items such as;
+The maintenance element of your fostering pay covers things like:

 - pocket money/savings